Trade directory · Rapid City metro · South Dakota

 Inspection Schedule

-Rough inspection after decking/structural work, final inspection after completion.
-Inspections must be scheduled 24 hours in advance through city building department.
+Initial permit inspection before work begins, mid-point inspection for structural work, final inspection upon completion.
+Inspections must be scheduled 24 hours in advance through Rapid City Development Services.

 §4